GoodDollar/GoodSDKs/packages/citizen-sdk/README.md

 # Identity SDK

-`identity-sdk` is a comprehensive library designed to interact seamlessly with GoodDollar's Identity smart contracts.
+`citizen-sdk` is a comprehensive library designed to interact seamlessly with GoodDollar's Identity smart contracts.
 It leverages both **Viem** and **Wagmi** SDKs to provide robust functionalities for managing a user's G$ identity on the blockchain.
-Whether you're building a frontend application or integrating backend services, `identity-sdk` offers the tools you need to handle identity verification and work with a uniquely identified user in your dapp or service.
+Whether you're building a frontend application or integrating backend services, `citizen-sdk` offers the tools you need to handle identity verification and work with a uniquely identified user in your dapp or service.

 [A live demo app is live here](https://demo-identity-app.vercel.app/) [How to use the ClaimSDK](packages/citizen-sdk/README-ClaimSDK.md)